How to Warm Up for Sprinting: A Step-by-Step Guide

 - Recovery: Allow adequate recovery between sprints.
 The key to high-quality sprints is to give your body time to recover so you can perform at your best during each rep.

-Best Sprint Workouts for Weight Loss and Performance
+Best Sprint Workouts for Performance and Weight Loss

 I’ve done hundreds of different sprint workouts throughout my career, but these are the best sprint workouts for weight loss I use consistently.